Frequently Asked Questions

 - Since waitlist admission offers are based entirely on the number of responses from our initial admission offers, we will not be able to notify you of our final admission decision until after June 1.
-Admission offers from the waitlist will be released after June 1 and no later than June 30 via email and through MyAdmissions.
+Admission offers from the waitlist will be released after June 1 and throughout the summer via email and through MyAdmissions.

 - How will I be notified if I am admitted from the waitlist?
 How long will I have to accept an admission offer?

-- Admission offers from the waitlist will be released after June 1 and no later than June 30 via email and through MyAdmissions.
-You will have seven (7) calendar days from the date of your notification to submit your SIR through MyAdmissions.
+- Admission offers from the waitlist will be released after June 1 and throughout the summer via email and through MyAdmissions.
+You will have 7 calendar days from the date of your notification to submit your SIR through MyAdmissions.